owenps/MoistMeter/README.md

-# MoistMeter
+# Moist Meter
-the greatest entertainment ranking of all time
+A website dedicated to the Moist Meter series on YouTube by [penguinz0](https://www.youtube.com/user/penguinz0).